 Leftover Pumpkin, Sweet potato soup with Thyme

-For reference purposes, I have written the quantity of Vegetables to be used but this recipe came about with the left over vegetables so I would suggest you try using any type of left overs in your fridge and be inventive, the goal is to use, recycle and come up with your own budget friendly recipe.
+For reference purposes, I have written the number of Vegetables to be used but this recipe came about with the left over vegetables so I would suggest you try using any type of leftovers in your fridge and be inventive, the goal is to use, recycle and come up with your own budget-friendly recipe.

 5 table spoons of oil